rackspace-cookbooks/deploy_artifact/README.md

 ## Overview

 This cookbook provides a simple `deploy_artifact` resource that will deploy a single binary or tar.gz file.
 The deployment process is designed to mirror the [Deploy Resource](https://docs.chef.io/resource_deploy.html) except designed to be used only for local deployments and not GIT.
-It is assumed that a directory called `cached-copy` will already contain the contents of what is to be deployed.
-It is left up to you on how to deliver the artifact while the resource will do the work to deploy it.
+It is assumed that a directory called `cached-copy` will already contain the contents of what is to be deployed if not configured.
+It is left up to you on how to deliver the artifact using the while the resource will do the work to deploy it.

-Given a `file` location and `path`, the resource will:
+Given a `file` location and `path`, the resource will by default:
 - Create a directory structure:
 ```
 path\